-To register your dog or to notify us of a change to your animal’s details, please go to Dog registration and change of details.Number of dogs allowed
+To register your dog or to notify us of a change to your animal’s details, please go to Dog registration and change of details.Number of dogs permitted

-The maximum number of dogs you can have is two, except if you live on general or intensive farming zoned land, then you can have up to three dogs.
+The maximum number of dogs permitted is two, however if you live on general or intensive farming zoned land, then you can have up to three dogs.

-If you have a litter of puppies, then you can keep the puppies until they reach three months of age.
+If you have a litter of puppies, then you may keep the puppies until they reach three months of age.